uhh-lt/kaldi-tuda-de/README.md

 **Warning!
 It is imperative to build a single threaded OpenBLAS library**, otherwise you will encounter hard to debug problems with Kaldi as Kaldis parallelization interferes with the OpenBLAS one.

 3. go to src/ and follow INSTALL instructions there.
-Point the configure script to your OpenBLAS installation (see ./configure --help).
+Intel MKL is found automatically, if you installed with OpenBLAS point the configure script to your OpenBLAS installation (see ./configure --help).

 **Our scripts are meant to be placed into its own directory in KALDIs egs/ directory.** This is also where all the other recipes reside in.
 If you want to build DNN models, you probably want to enable CUDA in KALDI with the configure script in src/.
 You should have a relatively recent Nvidia GPU, at least one with the Kepler architecture.